 One of Roger Corman’s best films, with a very young Jack Nicholson at the beginning of his career.
 Lieutenant Duval has lost his Regiment and lands along the Baltic Sea coast where he meets a fascinating and mysterious woman on the beach.
 Shortly after the woman vanishes and the lieutenant tries to find her in every way until he reaches the castle of Baron Von Leppe, played by the icon of horror cinema Bela Lugosi.
 From the large paintings hanging on the walls of the castle, the woman met by the lieutenant seems to be the baron’s wife, who died years earlier.
 A gothic horror on the theme of black magic and on the control of the physical body by evil entities.
 The old witch who lives in a shack near the castle is a black sorceress accused of practicing the phenomenon of mesmerism.

 An avant-garde film from the mid-1920s, written and directed by Swedish director Benjamin Christiansen, is a great masterpiece of enormous artistic value, provably one of the most beautiful films in the history of cinema, and not just horror cinema.
 Halfway between documentary and fiction, between essay and gothic film, Christiansen invents linguistic models that would only arrive many years later, in the avant-garde of the 60s such as the Nouvelle Vague, with directors such as Jean-Luc Godard.
 We move with incredible ease from the almost didactic analysis of texts on witchcraft to satanic sabbath scenes shot with visual mastery and an editing rhythm that dwarfs Tim Burton’s best film.
 Extraordinary special effects for the time, witches flying on brooms, human sacrifices.
 Faces of desperate old men, accused by priests of being devil worshipers, filmed with a realism and desperation rare in the history of cinema.
-Haxan is one of those moments in which the history of cinema meets the history of art, and becomes something unique and inimitable.
+Haxan is one of those moments in which the history of films meets the history of art, and becomes something unique and inimitable.
 The director also enjoys playing the role of Satan.
 It is the only film made by Benjamin Christiansen, who will subsequently open a cinema and devote himself to the activity of exhibitor.

 An English independent film dealing with the theme of reincarnation.
 Raf, a 26-year-old young man, has a guided regression experience in a past life of his where he learns that he was a cynical Nazi commander during the world war.
 To try to answer his questions, he embarks on a journey with his friends in search of those places he saw in the regression.
 But a showdown awaits him with his karmic debt.
 A horror that explores the themes of reincarnation and Karma, together with lesser known concepts such as those of the Akashic registers: registers where all the human actions of the world, present, past and future, are kept by the gods.